ADAMMA-CDHI-ETH-Zurich/TripletCough/README.md

   <br>

-  In summary, to run the code, please do the following, please do the following in the root directory of the repository:
+  In summary, to run the code, please do the following in the root directory of the repository:
   ``` bash
   python ./03_2wayFewShotTesting.py trained_weights_path data_folder_path K